salasaa/linkup.salasa.id/README.md

 ![logo](./logo.png)

-> Linkup is a simple contact management application that allows you to manage your contacts easily.
+> Linkup is a simple contact book that allows you to manage your contacts easily.

 ## Features